 Summary

-• A Family Investment Company (FIC) needs a bespoke structure with share allocation and governance to manage family wealth properly.
+- A Family Investment Company (FIC) needs a tailored structure with carefully planned share allocation and governance to manage family wealth properly.

-• FICs offer tax benefits like lower corporation tax rates, exemption from tax on dividend income between companies in the structure and opportunities for inheritance tax planning through gifting shares.
+- FICs offer tax benefits including the 19% small profits corporation tax rate where profits stay below £50,000, exemption from corporation tax on most dividend income received from other companies, and inheritance tax planning opportunities through gifting shares.

 Setting up a Family Investment Company (FIC)